Dean151/RuleKit/README.md

     ])
 )
 ```
-- Donate those event at proper places in your app
+- Donate those events at proper places in your app
 ```swift
 // Asynchronously
 RuleKit.Event.appStarted.sendDonation()